 The Hildegard kitchen is as simple as it is ingenious: insofar as it is possible, we can prevent or heal most diet-related ailments through a diet focused on Spelt.

-Throughout Hildegard’s extensive work, we have summarized 6 basic rules for a healthy life, to prevent or cure persistent ailments.
-These are also known as Hildegard’s 6 pillars or columns.
+Throughout Hildegard’s extensive writings, we have summarized 6 basic rules for a healthy life to prevent or cure persistent ailments.
+Derived primarily from Physica and Causae et Curae, these are also known as Hildegard’s 6 pillars or columns.
+See our dedicated post for more elaborate explanation of Hildegard’s 6 Steps to Healing Harmony.

 - Remedies are found everywhere in nature